Water the Grass, Then Decide: Mindful Choice and Change

 It’s what helps you choose whether to do so from a place of true alignment and deep inner knowing.

-When you have done the work to water your grass, accept the situation “as it is” and you see the beauty in the mess,
+When you have done the work to water your grass…

 that is the time to choose to make a change (or not).

-They help you choose your choice.
+Mindfulness and coaching help you choose your choice

-When you know how to water the grass you can water it wherever you go.
+When you know how to water the grass, you can water it wherever you go.

-When you see good here you see good there.
+When you see good here, you see good there.

 That’s why mindfulness and coaching are such a gift.